unbit/uwsgi.it/snippets/pysftpjail.md

 this will install pysftpjail in /usr/local/bin

-Now edit the ssh key you want to "jail" forcing it to call "pysftpjail <path"
+Now edit the ssh key you want to "jail" forcing it to call "pysftpjail <path>"

 ```ssh
 command="pysftpjail logs" ssh-rsa AAAA.......